 This peanut butter fudge is also a mix of peanut butter and maple and so, so good!
 Would be perfect for Christmas. :)

 The original 3-ingredient peanut butter cookies recipe tastes so strongly of sugar (at least in my opinion!) so I reduced the amount of sweetener and used coconut sugar instead of granulated sugar, and added some vanilla and baking soda.

-I’ve also made these cookies with brown sugar but everyone agreed that the slightly caramel-like taste from the coconut sugar added a lot of great flavor to the cookies!
+I’ve made these gluten-free peanut butter cookies with brown sugar, but everyone agreed that the slightly caramel-like taste from the coconut sugar added a lot of great flavor to the cookies!
 With regular brown sugar, they again tasted too much like sugar.